margo/specification/system-design/specification/identity/identity-lifecycle.md

 ## Operator Revocation Playbook

-Without an automated revocation protocol, a deployment revokes an SVID through one of:
+Without an automated revocation protocol, a deployment withdraws an SVID's access through one of:

 1. **Relying-party allowlist removal**: where a relying party keeps an allowlist of the identities it accepts, the operator removes the SPIFFE ID from it.
-This is the most precise option - it revokes one principal's access without affecting any other - and is recommended for routine revocation where such a list exists.
+This withdraws authorization at the application layer - the certificate itself is not revoked and stays valid until it expires.
+It is the most precise option - it removes one principal's access without affecting any other - and is recommended for routine use where such a list exists.
 2. **Trust Bundle rotation**: the operator removes the compromised trust anchor from the Trust Bundle, invalidating every SVID that chains to it.
 This is heavy-handed but effective when an entire issuance authority is compromised.
 See the [Trust Anchor Rotation Playbook](#trust-anchor-rotation-playbook) below, which also covers the case where the issuer is an intermediate CA whose anchor is the root above it.
 3. **Expiry**: wait for the SVID to expire.
 This is viable only with shorter SVID lifetimes.

 None of these options is instantaneous.
 Allowlist removal takes effect promptly only where the relying party re-evaluates its authorization policy per request; a Trust Bundle rotation propagates no faster than the fleet's refresh interval.
-In either case a long-lived mTLS connection can keep a revoked peer authenticated until the connection is re-established (see [session lifetime and re-validation](./tls-requirements.md#session-lifetime-and-re-validation)).
+In either case a long-lived mTLS connection can keep the affected peer authenticated until the connection is re-established (see [session lifetime and re-validation](./tls-requirements.md#session-lifetime-and-re-validation)).

 ## Trust Anchor Rotation Playbook